ibm-cloud-docs/cephaas/administrators.md

 You can start creating a deployment after cost estimation and the order processing is initiated.

 1. Open the order status email from your IBM sales partner and click on the link **Prepare deployment**.
-After you log in, the link opens the deployment dashboard which lists your in-progress or completed orders.
+After you log in, the link opens the deployment dashboard, which lists your in-progress or completed orders.
 2. On the **Prepare deployment** screen, select your **IBM Cloud Satellite location** and **Resource group**.
 3. Enter your **Deployment name**.
 4. Click **Create**.
 5. Your **Deployment Preparation** status will be reflected as **Completed**.

-6. After the on-premise hardware setup is done, the deployment will be reflected as **Available** and ready-to-be provisioned.
+    After the on-premise hardware setup is done, the deployment shows **Available** status and ready-to-be provisioned.